Haze machine: Fire detection

-Although the atmospheric effect created by hazers produces a significantly smaller particle size, around one micrometre (um), compared to the effect generated by a fog machine (hence the finer composition of the "cloud"), the size of particle and effect varies by manufactures and type of fluid used.
+Although the atmospheric effect created by hazers produces a significantly smaller particle size, around one micrometre (um), compared to the effect generated by a fog machine (hence the finer composition of the "cloud"), the size of the particle and effect varies by manufacturer and type of fluid used.
 Because of this, haze is far less likely to set off fire alarms than fog machines or larger smoke particles.